PhilMele/M3Project/README.md

     def show_grant(grant_id):

-This function also display the possibility for the granter to read the grant and the questions they attached to it.
+This function also displays the possibility for the granter to read the grant and the questions they attached to it.

-Questions are listed on the template through `list_question` variable, which returns all GrantQuestion in the database that match the filter of `grant_id` parameter.
+Questions are listed on the template through `list_question` variable, which returns all GrantQuestion objects in the database that match the filter of `grant_id` parameter.

     list_question = GrantQuestion.query.filter_by(grant_id=grant.id).order_by(GrantQuestion.id).all()